HernanRodriguez1/BrowserOSINT/README.md

 # Shodan-CVE

-This script allows to enumerate and extract data from SHODAN, from the enumeration phase of subdomains, services and possible CVE vulnerabilities,compromised emails, everything is used passively.
+This script allows to enumerate and extract data from HACKERTARGET,CRT.SH, SHODAN,IPCRIMINAL, ABUSEIPDB from the enumeration phase of subdomains, services and possible CVE vulnerabilities,compromised emails, everything is used passively.

 ## Add API: